menu

 Chord of CallingThe biggest challenge in this matchup is knowing which silver bullet Abzan Company has in its deck and can find off Chord or Collected Company.
 To know this, you always have to be aware of how much mana your opponent can produce, including convoke.
 As a related point, you always need to know how far away the opponent is from a combo kill, or even a natural kill with just combat damage.
 The nice thing about Company is that the maximum power generated off a two-creature flip is six (or eight if an Anafenza is on the battlefield), so you can always plan with those numbers in mind.

 Apart from those details, the matchup is fairly simple.
 They have no early interaction (at least pre-board) and a rather slow clock (besides the random turn 3-4 combo).
-Both Worldspine Wurm and Disciple of Griselbrand are viable ways to win the game.
+Both Worldspine Wurm and Griselbrand are viable ways to win the game.
 The only problem which might occur with Wurm is if you can’t one-shot the opponent and he combos of next turn.
 Otherwise, both win conditions and any hand that supports them are fine.

 Sideboarding against Abzan Company